laravel/docs/horizon.md

 #### Balance Options

 Horizon allows you to choose from three balancing strategies: `simple`, `auto`, and `false`.
-The `simple` strategy, which is the default in the config file, splits incoming jobs evenly between processes:
+The `simple` strategy, which is the configuration file's default, splits incoming jobs evenly between processes:

     'balance' => 'simple',